dkposthumus/danielposthumus.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a pre-doctoral research fellow with Professor Neale Mahoney and Ryan Cummings at the Stanford Institute for Economic Policy Research (SIEPR).
-I am currently working on projects related to Industrial Organization in California gasoline markets, consumer sentiment, and voting behavior.
+I am currently working on projects related to Industrial Organization in California gasoline markets, housing, and political economy.
+My CV can be found [here](https://drive.google.com/file/d/1wAXzClwzIsLZO8WAs09IDrxVP6hGn6se/view?usp=sharing).

-I am passionate about questions in developmental economics, institutions, housing, and urbanism.
-On a personal note, I love playing tennis, reading, obsessing over politics, exploring the texture of urban life, and (in true California fashion) cycling.
+On a personal note, I love playing tennis, reading, history, obsessing over politics, exploring the texture of urban life, and (in true California fashion) cycling.

 Feel free to contact me at [danpost@stanford.edu](mailto:danpost@stanford.edu).